+Katwe Crater Lake.
 The Katwe Explosion Crater is one of the places you must visit when you are in Queen Elizabeth National park for a Safari.
-It is situated in the northern side of the spectacular Mweya Peninsular of Queen Elizabeth Park, in Western Uganda.
+The spectacular Mweya Peninsula in Queen Elizabeth National Park, Western Uganda, lies on the northern side of this area.
 The Katwe Explosion Crater is popular for its breathtaking views that make it a must-visit site for any tourist to encounter in a lifetime.

-This Crater was formed by tremendous pressures that resulted into a number of excessive volcanic eruptions that left several deep hollows that were later filled with water hence forming the Crater Lakes that you will see during the safari.
-The area around Katwe experienced the Earth process and an explosion Crater region was created in an extinct form although some of the Lakes still produce Sulphurous gases as you will see when you visit the area.
+Tremendous pressure triggered a series of intense volcanic eruptions, leaving several deep hollows that later filled with water and formed the Crater Lakes that you will see during the safari.
+The area around Katwe underwent this Earth process, creating an extinct explosion crater region, although some of the lakes still emit sulphurous gases that you will observe during your visit.
 There are basically three main explosion crater concentrations in Uganda and they include the popular Lake Katwe in Queen, the nearby Banyaruguru Crater on the spectacular Kichwamba escarpment in addition to the astonishing Ndali-Kasenda crater near the Kibale Forest National Park.
 Of all the Katwe Explosion craters, the vast Kyemengo Crater is definitely the most breathtaking.

 Exploring the Katwe Explosion Crater is not just an ordinary visit but a safari that allows you to uncover a lot that you didn’t know about the Park.
 The locals have stayed around the site as an enclave community within the Queen Elizabeth National Park.
 These communities have a rich cultural tradition and culture, than you can ever imagine, and are mainly attached to the Crater Lake’s natural offerings.
 Interestingly, the Lakes around the area don’t have inlets and outlets, hence have become a rich hub for the Mineral Salt consumed in Uganda.